Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Particle motion decoherence in nanoscience and quantum technologies

-In nanoscience, particle motions , whether of negatons, excitons, nanoparticles, or nanomechanical resonators, is governed by quantum mechanics but is highly susceptible to decoherence \cite{Liu2025}.
-The spatial superposition of a particle's wavefunction decays due to coupling with environmental degrees of freedom (phonons, photons, charge fluctuators, defect, impurities, etc) \cite{Jonas2024}.
-The timescale and nature of this decay depend critically on whether the environment is Markovian or non-Markovian \cite{Shen2025}.Understanding these regimes guides material choice and device design, e.g., using purified silicon to reduce non-Markovian nuclear spin noise in spin qubits \cite{Tyryshkin2012,Li2025}.\\
+In nanoscience, particle motions, whether of electrons, excitons, nanoparticles, or nanomechanical resonators, are governed by quantum mechanics but are highly susceptible to decoherence \cite{Heinrich2021,Odeh2025,Ekinci2005,Seoanez2007,Schafer2024,Khan2025,Ishizaki2009}.
+The spatial superposition of a particle's wavefunction decays due to coupling with environmental degrees of freedom (phonons, photons, charge fluctuators, defect, impurities, etc.) \cite{Breuer2007,Heinrich2021,Odeh2025,Seoanez2007,Schafer2024,Suter2016}.
+The timescale and nature of this decay depend critically on whether the environment is Markovian or non‑Markovian \cite{Breuer2009,deVega2017,Breuer2016,Odeh2025,Schafer2024,Suter2016}.
+Understanding these regimes guides material choice and device design.

-\textbf{Markovian decoherence in particle motion:} under conditions of weak coupling, high temperature, and a broadband environment (e.g., negaton-phonon scattering in mesoscopic conductors), decoherence is approximately memoryless i.e. Markovian.
-The off-diagonal elements of the reduced density matrix for a particle in a spatial superposition of separation $\Delta x = |x -x'|$ decay exponentially:
+\begin{itemize} \item \textbf{Markovian decoherence in particle motion:} under conditions of weak coupling, high temperature, and a broadband environment (e.g., electron‑phonon scattering in mesoscopic conductors), decoherence is approximately memoryless i.e. Markovian.
+The off‑diagonal elements of the reduced density matrix for a particle in a spatial superposition of separation $(\Delta x = |x - x'|)$ decay exponentially: